 John Shirk

 avatar

-JOHN SHIRK – Today’s Key Element for Thriving Relationships is Salt.
+JOHN SHIRK – Today’s Key Element for Thriving Relationships is the voice of Reconciliation.

-Being the Salt of the earth is a key element for thriving relationships that honor God.
+Being a voice of Reconciliation is a Key Element for Thriving Relationships that honor God.

+John Shirk